 Check out all our care homes in Somerset

 Let yourself be charmed by the picturesque streets that wind through the historic Somerset city of Bath.
 With stunning Georgian architecture, the famous Roman baths and plenty of good pubs, restaurants and delicatessens, Bath is the place for history lovers, with attractive proximity to nearby Bristol and the Cotswolds for weekend breaks and adventures.

 The city is also ideal for dog lovers, with many dog-friendly eateries and wonderful walks on your doorstep, including the Jurassic Coast, Durdle Door and Land’s End.

-View our care homes in Bath
+View all our care homes in Bath

-View our care homes in Wiltshire
+View all our care homes in Weston-super-Mare

 If you’ve lived in England for your whole life and fancy a change, why not head up north to Scotland to retire?
 Glasgow may not seem like a typical choice for retirement, but it’s cheaper than Scotland’s capital, Edinburgh and sits in the heart of true Scottish countryside, which is home to some of the prettiest villages around.